Eastern Steamship Lines: Eastern Steamship Corporation (1911-1914) and Eastern Steamship Lines (1914 onward)

-In 1927, Eastern Steamship Line replaced Prince George and Prince Arthur with two new purpose built sister ships: the Evangeline and Yarmouth.
+In 1927, Eastern Steamship Line replaced Prince George and Prince Arthur with two new purpose-built sister ships: the Evangeline and Yarmouth.
 Built at William Cramp & Sons, Philadelphia, the ships would sail on the Boston to Yarmouth route.
 In 1932, two more deep water ships were built for the line, the Acadia and the Saint John.
-Constructed at Newport News Shipbuilding, Newport News, Virginia, they would sail from New York to Norfolk, along with cruises from those port to Bermuda or Nassau.
+Constructed at Newport News Shipbuilding, Newport News, Virginia, they would sail from New York to Norfolk, along with cruises from those ports to Bermuda or Nassau.
 These two ships would end up being the final ships built for the Eastern Steamship Line.

 Eastern Steamship Lines served as operator for the War Shipping Administration in World War II.
 The United States government requisitioned all of the fleets vessels for military duty on both the Atlantic and Pacific.
 Many of Eastern's ships would be torpedoed and sunk during the war, leaving few ships to return to service after the conflict was over.

 After the war, only two of Eastern's fleet, the Yarmouth and Evangeline were in condition to return to service.
 The ships were officially returned to Eastern by the U.S. government in February 1946, and it would take a year to reconvert them to passenger service.
 The Yarmouth resumed regular service on the Boston to Yarmouth route, while the Evangeline sailed on weekly cruises from New York to Bermuda.
 The condition of the ship, even after the refit, lead to maintenance issues, along with higher costs of fuel and labor.
 This would lead to the sailings being canceled after a few months, and the Evangeline was laid up in New York.